Autism friendly screenings FAQs

 We recommend you speak directly with your local cinema at the time of the screening, or there are other ways you can get in touch.

-It’s important we know when the adjustments aren’t fully in place so we can maintain and improve our high standards.
+If it’s concerning one of our partner cinemas, it’s important we know when the adjustments aren’t fully in place so we can maintain and improve our high standards.

 We also love to hear about the difference our screenings are making so please do share your story.